 Non-public services include capital improvements, housing programs, and code enforcement activities.
-Based on community input and Council direction, staff recommends continued support for infrastructure improvements, such as streets/street light improvements, as well as park and public facility improvements, as suggested in consultation with the Public Works Department.
+Based on community input and Council direction, staff recommends continued support for infrastructure improvements, such as street and street light improvements, as well as park and public facility improvements, as suggested in consultation with the Public Works Department.
 Staff also proposes funding for the Housing Services Program.
 This funding will support current housing programs by providing loan processing, housing counseling, and inspections for housing-related projects.
 In addition, staff is also recommending funding code enforcement activities to maintain community standards and ensure public safety and health.
-Staff determines and identifies the Low-and-Moderate-Income Area (LMA) for this activity.
-These factors include the number of police reports filed, code complaints filed, abatements performed, and areas considered deteriorated.
-These areas must also be designated slums and/or blighted areas.
+Staff determine and identify Low-and-Moderate-Income Area (LMA) for this activity, following federal requirements to concentrate CDBG-funded code enforcement activities in targeted areas based on various factors.
+These factors include the number of police reports filed, code complaints filed, abatement performed, and areas considered deteriorated.
+These areas must also be designated slums and blighted areas.
 Furthermore, the cost of these operations and personnel is shared with the Code Enforcement Division, as it is based on the percentage of time personnel spend in CDBG-eligible areas (Attachment 3) versus non CDBG-eligible areas.